 Computer monitors with higher refresh rates reduce input lag significantly, but it’s important to note that they’re still not as fast as CRTs which is why the difference is noticeable only when you’re playing fast-paced games.

-However, most gamers will agree that the reduced input lag is well worth the slight decrease in FPS because your actions feel more fluid and you become a lot better at reacting quickly to whatever is happening onscreen.
+However, most gamers will agree that the reduced input lag is well worth the slight decrease in FPS because your actions feel more fluid, and you become much better at reacting quickly to whatever is happening onscreen.

 5. Reduced Motion Blur